bbc/genie/README.md

 `npm run test-watch` will run tests using karma in watch mode.

-`npm test:coverage` and `npm run test-watch:coverage` will calculate test coverage.
+`npm run test:coverage` and `npm run test-watch:coverage` will calculate test coverage.
 This runs more **slowly** than running the tests normally.

 ## QA Mode: